DasKraken/CR-dl/README.md

 ## Examples

-Log in as user "MyName" with password "Pass123":
+Log in as user "MyName" with password entered in prompt:
 ```
-cr-dl login "MyName" "Pass123"
+> cr-dl login "MyName"
+Enter password:
 ```

 Download episode 4 of HINAMATSURI: